Speech-Interaction-Technology-Aalto-U/itsp/Preface/developers.md

 ### Audio

 Recording with python/jupyter is a nightmare, but playing audio works like a dream when using [IPython](https://ipython.org/) and [ipywidgets](https://ipywidgets.readthedocs.io/en/latest/).
-See [Enhancement/Noise attenuation](../Enhancement/Noise_attenuation.ipynb) for an example.
+See [Vocoder](content:vocoder) for an example.

 ### Interactive elements